Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 # Creating-Virtual-Networks-and-Virtual-Machines

-<p>This tutorial provides a comprehensive guide starting with the creation of resource groups for virtual machines, which will be utilized throughout the lab.
+This tutorial provides a comprehensive guide starting with the creation of resource groups for virtual machines, which will be utilized throughout the lab.
 We’ll then explore remote desktop access specifically from a macOS perspective.
-Finally, we’ll dive into performing various network-related tasks using the virtual machines, giving you hands-on experience in managing and configuring network activities.</p>
+Finally, we’ll dive into performing various network-related tasks using the virtual machines, giving you hands-on experience in managing and configuring network activities.

 <h2>Technologies Used</h2>